Forzay/RTR105/RTU/Class_02_Programming/Linux.md

 # Basic Linux commans
 - uname (basic user info) -a (more info)
 - echo $0 (outputs terminal name)
-- pwd (show in which folder i am atm)
+- pwd (shows in which folder i am atm)
 - ls (shows content of the folder i am in atm) -al (shows all possible info) -a (the usefull one)
 - cd ...../ (basic movement) cd (goes to start) cd .. (move back 1 dir)
 - cat (execute with extra steps)